How Macarons Helped Me Find My Better Half (A Love Story)

 2019: Something Edible (Almost Macarons)

 A year after our disastrous attempt at making macarons, we decided to try again for our 2019 summer break.
-This time though, we had acquired some new baking supplies including a hand mixer, a sifter, and silicone baking sheets.
+This time though, we had acquired some new baking supplies including a hand mixer, an old timey crank sifter, and silicone baking mats.

 There was certainly progress: for starters, we made something edible!
 We actually managed to make separate cookies instead of a single blobby sheet.
 However, it was still a far cry from a fancy patisserie.
 The cookies were a bit lumpy, and the feet of the macaron were not well defined.
 Still, we were proud to have something we could eat.
 We proceeded with making a buttercream and blueberry cheesecake filling, assembling the cookies, and discussed our lessons learned while eating our own macarons (yay!) and planning what to do differently for our next attempt.